 Given the prevalence of cellphone-related car accidents, many automotive and software developers have been trying to implement a safer way for people to use their mobile phones while driving.
 As a result, Android Auto was launched.

 It is an for your mobile that mirrors your onto the display of your .

-is feature-rich and it can be used hands-free or controlled by a .
+is feature-rich and it can be used hands-free or controlled by .
 Google Voice Control is integrated with Google Assistant, making it a richer experience.
 You can not only control what happens in your car but also use the appliances connected to the Google Assistant in your home by giving commands in your car.

 For example, you could increase the temperature inside your house just as you’re about to reach home, or turn on the lights and open the garage door.
 You can use your car display touchscreen or your steering wheel’s control buttons if voice recognition is not an option for you.

 Does Android Auto use data?

-Unfortunately, using Android Auto service without data is not possible.
-It uses data-rich Android compatible apps such as Google Assistant, Google Maps, and third-party music streaming applications.
+Unfortunately, using the Android Auto service without data is not possible.
+It uses data-rich Android-compatible apps such as Google Assistant, Google Maps, and third-party music streaming applications.
 It is necessary to have a data plan to be able to enjoy all the features offered by the app.

 Without a phone plan, most of the features available are extremely limited.
 You will be able to make calls, and if you have offline maps saved on your phone, it will still be possible to use Google Maps.
 However, the app’s functionality will be limited to that.